 In terms of cancer control, in several large published studies da Vinci Prostatectomy has shown equal or lower rates of positive surgical margins (meaning margins with cancer cells left behind) than large studies of other forms of surgery.

-The other great concerns for prostate cancer patients are urinary continence and sexual function after treatment.
+The other great concerns for prostate cancer patients are: urinary continence and sexual function after treatment.
 Studies show patients who undergo a da Vinci Prostatectomy may experience a faster return of urinary continence following surgery and a lower rates of urinary pain than radiation (brachytherapy) patients.
-Several studies also show that patients who are potent prior to surgery have experienced a high level of recovery of sexual function (defined as an erection for intercourse) within a year following da Vinci Surgery.
+Several studies also show that patients who are potent prior to surgery have experienced a high level of recovery of sexual function (defined as an erection for intercourse) within 12 to 24 months following da Vinci Surgery.